Stem Cell Therapy for Knees

 Stem cell therapy at OSCTC offer a non-surgical treatment option for patients trying to avoid knee surgery and for whom traditional orthopedic care has provided inadequate relief.
-Stem cell therapy has been noted to be particularly effective at repairing tissues and cartilage in degenerated knee joints and presents an exciting alternative to invasive surgery and steroid injections.
-These procedures may alleviate pain within the joint by improving the body’s ability to regenerate the damaged joint tissue.
+Stem cell therapy has been thought to potentially result in some repair of the tissues and cartilage in degenerated knee joints and presents an exciting alternative to invasive surgery and steroid injections.
+These procedures may alleviate pain within the joint by reducing the amount of inflammation in the joint and potentially improving the body’s ability to regenerate the damaged joint tissue.
 Patients are typically encouraged to walk the same day, and most experience little to no down time from the procedure.

 Will a stem cell injection fix my knee?

 This is a very common question from any patient who is looking at stem cell therapy to avoid knee surgery.
 The answer is, “it depends.”